All API requests require an API key and an authorization token. See below for more information.

 This sandbox is your environment to get to know about our APIs.
 It provides the same APIs as our production environment but with mock data.

 Currently the sandbox environment is in beta stage, so some changes to the APIs and request header structure are subject to change.

 Production environment and support

 Once you have tested your business case in the Sandbox environment and feel confident that APIs here fulfil your needs, it’s time to move on to production.

 Note that APIs have different classifications which directly correlate to lead time for getting the production keys – open data APIs have typically shorter lead times and regulated data APIs longer.
 This is simply due to legislative requirements.

 Also note that you can only apply to APIs which are explicitly stated to being in production.
 Follow OP-Developer site and our newsletters to keep up to date on production status of our APIs.

-Currently authentication is simulated with static tokens.
+At the moment most of the APIs the authentication is simulated with static tokens.
 You can pass along the x-authorization header with one of following tokens to get access to different end-user data:

 All requests are made over https to ensure that request payload and headers are encrypted.
 Be aware that TLS 1.0 and 1.1 versions are nearing their end of life, so we strongly encourage you to use clients that support TLS version 1.2.